Introduction

 riscv64

-⭐ On supported host build platforms the qbittorrent-nox-static.sh
+⭐ On supported host build platforms, the qbt-nox-static.bash

-will perform these three main tasks via simple prompt:
+will perform these three main tasks via a simple prompt:

 -